Looking back at the courses I took as part of my formal engineering education, I can’t help but make two observations:

 - The illusion of sound judgment: once you have covered all the hot topics of technology, you feel empowered to understand and solve any problem the world throws your way.
 You are confident in your judgments because they are based on science and logic.
 It is fascinating how untrue this turns out to be, as Daniel Kahneman has so marvellously shown in his monumental book, Thinking Fast and Slow, on judgment and decision-making.

 - The simplicity of the world: We forcibly believe that the world is linear (causes lead to effects), deterministic (the same causes will generate the same effects), and can never surprise us.
-If you doubt how invalid these assumptions are, you are invited to read The Black Swan and Fooled by Randomness, two fascinating best-sellers by world-renowned trader-turned-author and philosopher Nassim Taleb.
+Suppose you doubt how invalid these assumptions are.
+In that case, you are invited to read The Black Swan and Fooled by Randomness, two fascinating best-sellers by world-renowned trader-turned-author and philosopher Nassim Taleb.
 Whether tribes, nations, or organizations, human groups are complex systems, and their irrational, dynamic, and non-linear interactions within the group or with their environments exacerbate the world’s complexity.

 Dismantling these myths will require some effort, first to acquire the necessary knowledge to challenge them and second to muster the courage to take them down.